brianmickey/100-days-of-code/r1-log.md

 ### R0D28
 Added a title header for my projects on my portfolio page, and submitted it.
 Realized that I need to fix up my media query(s) after the fact.
 Some more tinkering and reviewing, then on to JavaScript.

+### R0D29
+Worked on my media query, some things are working as I want, but not others.